-Power electronics is a key technology for advanced use of electricity.
-Today already 40% of the worlds’ energy use is provided by electric power.
-It is expected that this share is going to rise to about 60% until 2040.
+Power electronics is a key technology for efficient use of electricity.
+Today already 40% of the worlds’ energy consumption is provided by electric power.
+It is expected that this share will increase to about 60% until 2040.
 Total sales of power semiconductors is growing 10% per year.
-This is driven by need for efficient use of electricity, increasing use of renewable energy and change to electric vehicles.
+This is driven by the need for more efficient use of electricity, by increasing use of renewable energy and by moving to electric vehicles.

-Electricity has to be converted in many steps, from power generation to use, by adjusting voltage and frequency.
-Using conventional silicon based power electronics 5-10% of the energy is lost in each step and up to 20% with simple passive 50Hz transformers.
+Electricity has to be converted in many steps by adjusting voltage and frequency before it can be consumed.
+Using conventional silicon based power electronics 5-10% of the energy is lost in each conversion step, or even up to 20% with simple passive 50Hz transformers.
 With Silicon Carbide (SiC) these losses can be radically reduced, theoretically up to 90%!
 This will have large impact on high power electrical systems.

 - Electric vehicles motor drives, chargers and charge stations